Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

 | Blue   |             2 |             2 |             0 |            0 |            0 |             0 |        0 |             0 |            0 |            0 |               1 |                    0 | 1968.55 |          -1001 |          -1901 |        -1748 |         -763 |        1 |                  -3 |                  1 |

 By employing these evaluation metrics—accuracy, precision, and recall—using confustion matrix we aim to comprehensively assess the effectiveness of our Random Forest model in predicting League of Legends game outcomes.
 In the pursuit of accuracy, we opt for the Accuracy metric as the most suitable measure for our balanced dataset.
-With an equal distribution of wins and losses, and an equitable treatment of False Positives (FP) and False Negatives (FN), Accuracy emerges as the preferred metric over F-1 score, precision, and recall.
+With an equal distribution of wins and losses, and an equitable treatment of False Positives (FP) and False Negatives (FN), accuracy emerges as the preferred metric over F-1 score, precision, and recall.

 ## Baseline Model

 ### Exploratory Data Analysis (EDA)

-In our exploratory data analysis, we noticed missing data correlated with the 'league' variable.
+In our exploratory data analysis, we noticed missing data correlated with the `league` variable.
 To address this, we utilized probabilistic imputation, leveraging data from other leagues to fill in missing values, ensuring a more comprehensive dataset.

 To further understand the relationships between features, we conducted exploratory data analysis by drawing a scatter plot matrix.
 The color-coding is based on the game result ('Win' or 'Lose').